 • the big viewing deck beside the creek has been rebuilt, wheelchair access was added, the old deck was built in the 1980’s and was rotting.

-• our accessway bridge for the hatcheries intake pond, new deck boards have been installed and a security gate is being added soon.
+• our accessway bridge for the hatcheries creek water supply intake pond, new deck boards have been installed and a security gate has been added.

-• wheelchair ramps will be installed at both ends of the small bridge beside the adult fish trap.
+• wheelchair ramps have been installed at both ends of the small bridge beside the adult fish trap.

 • the deck on the main hatchery building has been rebuilt, new posts, deck boards and railings.